digital-sound-antiques/webaudio-stream-player/README.md

 A framework for creating an audio stream player using WebAudio.

-- Both AudioWorkletNote and ScriptProcessorNode are supported.
+- Both AudioWorkletNode and ScriptProcessorNode are supported.
 - No SharedArrayBuffer is used so that [cross-origin isolation](https://web.dev/i18n/en/cross-origin-isolation-guide/) is not required.

 ## How to Use